- Until the invention of trains, horses were the fastest source of locomotion on land.

 Arabian Horses Were Brave in Battle

 The Arabian breed has long been favored on the battlefield – including Napoleon’s favorite, the brave Marengo.
+Arabians were also considered one of the fastest horse breeds.
 Perhaps one of the most famous war horses, this stallion was named after the battle of Marengo between France and Austria.
 Marengo was with Napoleon at the Battle of Waterloo in 1815.
 He lived in England until his death in 1831.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.